jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

   depth, post summary of troubleshooting history, the final problem statement and what worked as a solution, and avoidable blind alleys plus attribution to those who helped.
 If possible, do a FAQ documentation patch.

-When you ask:

 - Don't ask questions in replies since it will only be seen by those watching the thread.
 - Make it east to reply e.g. emails should have 'Reply-To' header, but don't end your messages with 'Please send reply to...'.
-- Be explicit in what you want (provide pointers, send code, check your patch etc.) which ensures a clear upper bound on time and effort.
-Someone really good and busy is more likely to answer a question with less implicity asked for time.
-Frame questions to minimize time commitment e.g. 'Would you give me a pointer to a good explanation of X?' is better than 'Would you explain X, please?'.
-If you have buggy code, its smarter to ask someone to explain what's wrong than to ask them to fix it.
-- When asking about code: give a hint to the problem e.g. post dozen lines of code and say "after line 7 I expected x but got y" rather than posting few hundred lines while saying "it doesn't work"; provide minimal bug demonstrating test case (even if impossible sometimes, it's good discipline to try); mention you want a code review if you want it and note areas that might need more attention.
 - Don't tack questions like 'can anyone help me?' or 'is there an answer', since this is superfluous to a competent problem description.
 - Don't flag your question as urgent even if it is to you.